-We have audited the financial statements of Devon and Somerset Fire and Rescue Authority (the 'Authority') for the year ended 31 March 2021, which comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Statement of Movement in Reserves and notes to the financial statements on pages 13 to 23 and 29 to 60, including a summary of significant accounting policies and include the firefighters' pension fund financial statements comprising the Fire Fighters Pension Fund, the Net Assets Statement and notes to the financial statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.
+We have audited the financial statements of Devon and Somerset Fire and Rescue Authority (the 'Authority') and its subsidiary (the 'group') for the year ended 31 March 2022, which comprise the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet, the Group Cash Flow Statement, the Group Statement of Movement in Reserves, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Statement of Movement in Reserves and notes to the financial statements, including a summary of significant accounting policies and include the firefighters' pension fund financial statements comprising the Fire Fighters Pension Fund, the Net Assets Statement and notes to the financial statements.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22.